U.S. Tax Information

 Yes, you may apply for an extension.
 However, the extension application is still due by the original deadline.
 You may visit the IRS website for more information on extensions.

 I am currently on OPT/STEM OPT.
-Can I use Sprintax to file my tax forms?
+Can I use Sprintax Returns to file my tax forms?

-Sprintax will determine whether or not you are a Nonresident Alien for tax purposes, and therefore eligible to use their software.
+Sprintax Returns will determine whether or not you are a Nonresident Alien for tax purposes, and therefore eligible to use their software.
 If you are not, they will direct you to another tax filing software.
-You can watch the Sprintax webinar to determine your tax filing responsibilities and whether or not you are eligible to file with Sprintax.
+You can watch the Sprintax Returns webinar to determine your tax filing responsibilities and whether or not you are eligible to file with Sprintax Returns.

-Because you are still on your F-1 visa, you may purchase one of the Sprintax codes, if you wish.
+If you are determined to be a non-resident alien for tax purposes, you may purchase one of the Sprintax Returns codes, if you wish.

-Sprintax told me I was a Resident Alien for tax purposes.
+Sprintax Returns told me I was a Resident Alien for tax purposes.
 What do I do now?

-Do I have to use my NC State email address to create a Sprintax account?
+Do I have to use my NC State email address to create a Sprintax Returns account?

 No, it does not matter which email address you use to create your account.